TCU IS Application Process

 Include submissions and awards for each PI.

 - TCU IS funding should be acknowledged in any reports or productions resulting from the funded work.
+This statement is suggested: “This work was supported in part by a grant from the TCU Invests in Scholarship Fund.”

 - Approvals from research compliance committees (IRB, IACUC, etc.) must be obtained before awarded funding will be released.